apluslms/aplus-manual/m01_introduction/02_rst.rst

 .. image:: /images/_build-html-in-browser.png

-Notice that images and exercises do not work with this method.
+Notice that images and exercises do not show when viewing this static HTML material in the browser.